 Biden to meet with Chinese President Xi Jinping Nov.
 15 in San Francisco Bay area

 President Biden will meet with Chinese President Xi Jinping next Wednesday, on Nov.
-15, in the San Francisco Bay area, according to two senior administration officials.
+15, in the San Francisco Bay area, the White House announced Friday.
 The president and the U.S. will work on reopening important military communications channels that have been cut off, managing competition and addressing security issues.

+White House press secretary Karine Jean-Pierre said in a statement that Mr. Biden and Xi "will discuss issues in the U.S.-[People's Republic of China] bilateral relationship, the continued importance of maintaining open lines of communication, and a range of regional and global issues."

+Following their last meeting in Bali, Indonesia, in November 2022, Jean-Pierre said the two "will also discuss how the United States and [China] can continue to responsibly manage competition and work together where our interests align, particularly on transnational challenges that affect the international community."

 This will be the two leaders' seventh interaction during Mr. Biden's presidency and the pair's second in-person meeting.
 In a briefing with reporters, senior administration officials said the U.S. realizes the increased tensions between the U.S. and China have altered their relationship and shifted key priorities for the meeting of the two presidents.